kwadwo/KickStartCSS/README.md

 # HTML5 Boilerplate

-HTML5 Boilerplate is a professional front-end template for building fast, robust, and adaptable web apps or sites.
+HTML5 Boilerplate is a starter front-end template for building fast and adaptable web apps or sites.

 ```HTML
 <!DOCTYPE html>